 (The first half of the lecture will consist of a video screening.
 There is a handout that helps you organise some of the information in the video.)

-Ethnologue,
+Ethnologue, the largest

-of 6,912 languages.
-(Click here to go
+(2018) gives a listing of 7,097 languages.
+(Click here to go to the Ethnologue

-to the Ethnologue website.)
-If we may be a little sceptical about
+website.)
+If we may be a little sceptical about some of these numbers (we might

-some of these numbers (we might prefer to think of some of these ‘languages’ as
+prefer to think of some of these ‘languages’ as different varieties or dialects

-different varieties or dialects of a language), there are still very many
+of a language), there are still very many languages in the world.
+How did

-languages in the world.
-How did language itself arise in the human species?
+language itself arise in the human species?

-If we compare the human species to other
+If we compare the human species to other animals, it is

-than that of other animals.
-Early Homo erectus in Africa (from about 1.7 to 1 million years
+in Africa (from about 1.7 to 1 million years BC) averaged 900 cc in brain size,

-BC) averaged 900 cc in brain size, but later Homo erectus specimens from
+but later Homo erectus specimens from 500,000 BC average 1,100–1,200 cc

-500,000 BC average 1,100–1,200 cc (cm³).
-Today, the average brain size is 1,400
+(cm³).
+Today, the average brain size is 1,400 cc.
+If we assume a correlation a

-intelligence, we might then say that language arose with increased intelligence.
+correlation between brain size and intelligence, we might then say that

-(The truth of the matter must be more complex than this though.
-People with
+language arose with increased intelligence.
+(The truth of the matter must be

-small brains such as nanocephablic dwarfs still have language.)
+more complex than this though.
+People with small brains such as nanocephablic dwarfs still have language.)

 Secondly, bi-pedalism (standing upright) must have been a factor as well.
 The hands are freed up for other actions, such as carrying, which in turn frees up the mouth from needing to perform this function.
 The development of a resonating chamber of about 1½ inches (4 centimetres) above the larynx allowed for the development of various speech sounds.